Power supply unit (computer): Peak vs. thermal

 GPUs show even more dramatic power consumption spikes: an Nvidia RTX 2070 Super with 215 W TDP generates peak draws of 430 W in frame-limited gaming.
 Furthermore, the two major GPU vendors (Nvidia and AMD) do not provide peak power draw data to end-users, even though Nvidia is known to have "Input EDP Peak" information in their internal specifications.
 Instead, the manufacturers would provide an opaque "PSU recommendation" for each GPU model, a rating that includes a whole hypothetical system.
-Peak power becomes only accessible to end users through third-party measurements, which require high-speed ocsilloscopes and current probes.
+Peak power becomes only accessible to end users through third-party measurements, which require high-speed oscilloscopes and current probes.

 Although this issue can be solved by purchasing higher-rated PSUs that satisfy the peak power draw, a better solution is to design the PSU to tolerate this spiky load by avoiding oversensitive OCP and OPP, a direction most 2020 PSUs err in.
 For 2018 PSUs, it appears that peaks under 2 milliseconds can largely be ignored.
 As of 2019, the amount of excess capacity from protection circuits is not yet standardized or reported on consumer PSUs and third-party reviews are required for now.
 Server power supply standards such as CRPS do define the minimum amount of excess capacity.

 Since ATX 3.0 (2022), there is a basic requirement for the PSU to handle power excursion (short-term peak loads that exceed the stated maximum (sustained) permitted power) on the PCIe power connectors, due an add-on Engineering Change Notice (ECN) to PCIe CEM 5.0.
 For the external connectors, an ATX 3.0 PSU must be able to handle a 100-microsecond power draw at 3× of maximum sustained power, decreasing to 1× at the 1-second window.
 A broader change has been incorporated into PCIe CEM 5.1 for all add-in card power connectors, which is used by ATX 3.1.
 This change also defines power excursion for PCIe slot power at 2.5× over 100 μs.